Understanding Projectile Motion with Derivations

 Solution :

-Step-1 : Choose an axis parallel to the required one and it must be passing through COM of the body
+Step-1: Choose an axis parallel to the required one, and it must pass through the COM of the body

-• And we are already aware of standard MOI about axis passing through COM for rod
+• And we are already aware of the standard MOI about the axis passing through the COM for the rod

 Topic Under Chapter – Center of Mass and Collisions

-Coefficient of Restitution also called in short as COR is one of the important concepts to be taken into consideration when it comes
+Coefficient of Restitution, also called COR, is one of the important concepts to be taken into consideration when it comes to designing sports equipment like badminton racquets, tennis racquets, and several types of balls, like baseball, basketball, and cricket ball, etc.

-• This is mainly because of the fact that these sports like basketball, badminton, tennis, etc involve collisions which makes terms like collision energy and rebound energy come into picture.
-To relate how good the bounce will happen, we have a ratio known as ‘Coefficient of Restitution’.
-As simple as that !
+• This is mainly because of the fact that these sports like basketball, badminton, tennis, etc. involve collisions, which makes terms like collision energy and rebound energy come into the picture.
+To relate how good the bounce will be, we have a ratio known as the ‘Coefficient of Restitution’.
+As simple as that!

 1. Rules to Remember